 Parsing JSON lines

-... or how to integrate tools that already output JSON lines.
+... or how to integrate tools that output JSON lines.

 If your tool outputs JSON lines, it's very easy to integrate it with secator.